0glabs/0g-doc/docs/run-a-node/validator-node.md

    ```

    Recommended on Garbage Collection for Pruning Nodes: To maximize sync speed for validators and other network providers that are running pruning nodes, the above settings are recommended.
 GOGC=900 instructs golang to start garbage collection when heap has grown to 9x, and GOMEMLIMIT=40GB ensures garbage collection runs whenever memory usage reaches 40GB.

+### Notes
+To run a full RPC node, set pruning to nothing.

+For the testnet, due to stress testing with a large number of transactions, a full node requires 4TB of storage to sync.

 ## Registering Your Validator